jachin/much-select-elm/README.md

 ##### `search-string-minimum-length`

-The `search-string-minimum-length` attribute is used to manage how many characters a user needs to typ in the `#input-filter` before the results start being filtered.
+The `search-string-minimum-length` attribute is used to manage how many characters a user needs to type in the `#input-filter` before the options in the dropdown start being filtered.

 ##### `selected-value`